 Robinhood App Review: My experience

 Signing up: Pretty simple.
-I downloaded the app from the Google Play store on my android phone.
-You will fill out the same info you would opening a bank account.
+I downloaded the Robinhood App from the Google Play store on my android phone.
+You will fill out the same info you would open a bank account.
 You will have to give your social security number, so be warned, but this is the same info you’d give to any brokerage account.
 It just feels weird because you’re doing this all over a phone.

 Once you register and sign in.
 You don’t have to use your email and password every time.
 You can set up a 4 digit pin for security in case you lose your phone.

 Connect your bank account: Everything is electronic, so you need to connect your bank account.
-Both traditional brick & mortor banks as well as virtual banks will work.
+Both traditional brick & mortar banks, as well as virtual banks, will work.
 I connected both my Wells Fargo account and Ally account.
 Keep in mind, when you sign up, you won’t be able to trade right away.
 There is usually a 5 business day waiting period once you sign up.
 This is usually just for Robinhood to verify that your money (a few cents) can be sent to your bank and back.

 Is it weird doing everything over an app?
 There is definitely an adjustment period where you need to get comfortable trading over the app.
 I’ve never traded over anything else, but it turned out quite easy.
 There are not many buttons and it’s straight forward.